 Where best can I see Albertine Endemic Species

 Bwindi Impenetrable National Park

-Second, on the list of the 10 best birding safari, Uganda destinations are Bwindi Impenetrable Forest National Park.
+Second, on the list of the 10 best Uganda birding safari destinations are Bwindi Impenetrable Forest National Park.
 Bwindi Impenetrable has been voted as Africa’s best birding spot by the African Bird Club.
 Out of the 24 Albertine rift bird species, 23 of them are found in Bwindi Forest National Park Uganda.
 The forest is home to many rare bird species, some only found here, for instance, the African Green Broadbill.
 350 bird species stay here and these include the 23 Albertine Rift endemics, 14 of which are not recorded anywhere else in Uganda.

 You may not do proper birding in one day, it is however recommended you take 2-3 days on a Uganda birding tour and this will allow you spot as many birds as you want which is every birder’s dream.
 During this Uganda bird watching tour, look out for the Chapin’s Flycatcher, Shelley’s Crimsonwing, Handsome Francolin, Mountain-masked and Collared Apalis, White-bellied Robin-Chat, Black Billed Turaco, Fraser’s Eagle, Western Bronze-naped Pigeon, Purple-breasted, Blue-Headed and Regal Sunbirds among others.
-This is also the best destination for a Uganda gorilla trekking safari and both activities can be tailored in a single trip.
+This is also the best destination for a Uganda gorilla safari and both activities can be tailored in a single trip.

 Rwenzori Mountains National Park